us77ipis/veil-node-stratum-proxy/README.md

 # VEIL node stratum proxy

-This proxy written in python implements a simple stratum protocol which most of the mining software out there should understand (tested with [T-Rex](https://trex-miner.com/) miner), in order to be able to solo mine [VEIL](https://veil-project.com/) directly using a full local node and the mining software of your choice, without the need to use a mining pool or the only miner which currently supports mining directly to a node (TT-Miner).
+This proxy written in python implements a simple stratum protocol which most of the mining software out there should understand (tested with [T-Rex](https://trex-miner.com/) and [xmrig](https://xmrig.com/) miner), in order to be able to solo mine [VEIL](https://veil-project.com/) directly using a full local node and the mining software of your choice, without the need to use a mining pool or the only miner which currently supports mining directly to a node (TT-Miner).

+The proxy can be used to mine both ProgPoW VEIL and RandomX VEIL.

 ## Setup

 1. **Setup your VEIL full node** as described in https://veil-project.com/blog/2020-mineafterhardfork/.

+   **RandomX NOTE**: RandomX mining requires changes to the wallet which are not yet released.
+Until then, you have to build it from source https://github.com/us77ipis/veil.
+This note will be updated once the changes are merged into https://github.com/Veil-Project/veil.

    An example working `veil.conf` file is the following:
    ```